 - Communicate the reason.
 There will be times when “no” is an appropriate answer to a staff member’s request, but communicate why you must decline the request.
 When you make an effort to say “yes” whenever possible—and you effectively communicate the reason behind your “no”—then staff members are also more willing to follow the guidelines and procedures you set in place.

-For more information on these five strategies, see the second chapter of Nick Nicholaou’s Church IT: Strategies and Solutions.
+For more information on these five strategies, see the second chapter of Nick Nicholaou’s Church IT: Using Information Technology for the Mission of the Church.
 This book also covers everything else related to church IT, from department structure to church management software to using volunteers.
-You can find the book at the Church Law & Tax online store.